Troubleshooting

 - Confirm you are viewing the correct environment.

-- Ask the deployment owner whether the gateway is still forwarding requests.
+- Check whether the gateway is still forwarding requests.

 - Compare the timing with the latest policy change.